 His career in public service included serving as chief of staff to the Mayor of Albuquerque and Director of Economic Development.
 More than 25,000 private sector jobs were created as a result of his efforts to recruit new businesses and expand existing ones.

 With his involvement in local, state, and national politics and extensive experience and expertise in government, Gutiérrez also taught political consulting and marketing as an adjunct professor at the University of New Mexico.
 In 1998, he founded a strategy, marketing, media, and political consulting company called Mensajes.

 Throughout his years in public service and in the church, Gutiérrez has served as a board member for numerous national organizations.
 In 2018, he served as vice-chairperson of The Social Justice and International Policy Committee for the 79th General Convention of The Episcopal Church.
-He currently serves as the president of the International Compass Rose Society; chairman of the Board of Trustees for Episcopal Community Services, The Church Foundation, and the Clergy Assurance Fund; a board member for The Church Farm School, Episcopal Academy, and the American Friends of the Episcopal Diocese.
+He currently serves as president of The Compass Rose Society, which supports the work of the Archbishop of Canterbury and the Anglican Communion throughout the world.
+He is chairman of the Board of Trustees for Episcopal Community Services, The Church Foundation, and the Widows Corporation.
+He serves as a board member for The American Friends of the Episcopal Diocese of Jerusalem, The Church Farm School, and The Episcopal Academy.
 He also is a trustee of the General Seminary of The Episcopal Church.
-In addition, Gutiérrez is a confrere of the Venerable Order of St. John; a co-convener of the Bishops United Against Gun Violence; and on the Religious Leaders Council of Philadelphia.
+In addition, Gutiérrez is a conferee of the Venerable Order of St. John; a co-convener of the Bishops United Against Gun Violence; and the Religious Leaders Council of Philadelphia.